New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 WHY IT MATTERS

-Because YAML policies for AI agent enforcement are declarative, diffs are particularly readable.
-A reviewer can see that a new rule was added to block a specific tool, or that a condition was modified to include an additional argument pattern.
-This readability is a major advantage of policy-as-code over UI-based policy management, where changes are often opaque.
+Because policies for AI agent enforcement are declarative JSON documents, diffs are particularly readable.
+A reviewer can see that a tool's entry moved from allow to deny, or that a condition was modified to include an additional argument check.
+This readability means reviewers can evaluate the exact document rather than inferring a change's effect from its description.

 HOW POLICYLAYER USES THIS

-Intercept policies are YAML files stored in git, making standard git diff the primary tool for policy comparison.
-Pull request workflows on GitHub, GitLab, or Bitbucket automatically display policy diffs for review.
-Teams can enhance this with custom CI checks that annotate diffs with the impact of changes — for example, highlighting when a rule's scope has been broadened or when a deny rule has been modified.
-Because YAML is human-readable, policy diffs are accessible to security reviewers who may not be software engineers.
+PolicyLayer policies are single JSON documents attached to grants, and the dashboard's Raw JSON view exposes the exact document — so standard diff tooling applies.
+Teams that keep exported policy JSON in version control get pull request workflows on GitHub, GitLab, or Bitbucket displaying policy diffs for review, and can add custom CI checks that annotate diffs with the impact of changes — for example, highlighting when a tool has moved from deny to allow or a condition has been broadened.
+Because the document is small and declarative, policy diffs are accessible to security reviewers who may not be software engineers.

 FREQUENTLY ASKED QUESTIONS